mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 ##### 1:07:30

 In January we will have a “community building workshop”.
 That’s interesting.
-So I think you will see lots of complaints from individuals at that workshop.
+I think you will see lots of complaints from individuals at that workshop.
 But don’t be confused, okay?
 Just listen.
 And you should realize: that is human.
 If you open your heart, how many complaints are there?
 Millions. *[Laughter.]* How many satisfactions are there?
 Just a little bit. *[He laughs.]* Myriad dissatisfactions there.
 But you don’t know what the dissatisfactions are.
 You don’t know from where the dissatisfactions come.
 That’s why you’re confused.
 Satisfaction is just a little amount.

 If you go to this workshop, I think everyone says their complaints, their ideas, and criticisms and blames; lots of things happen.
 The abbot shouldn’t be there, because if I am there, people won’t say everything they want to say.
 So I am not allowed to be there; that’s fine.
 You should open your basket and take out the many complaints.
 But don’t be confused.
 I think you should [...] very deeply and carefully, with tranquility, taste [that] this is not others’ problem, this is a human problem.
 This is human, not only a particular person.

 And then next, you have to think how to build up this sangha as a peaceful group.
 Please: I pray for it. *[He laughs.]*

+Do you have some questions?
+Anything is fine.

 **Question**: The point of the community building working workshop is to try to build up our peaceful sangha.